Haemorrhoids / Piles

 Protruding haemorrhoids that can no longer be reduced manually

-Piles Surgery Singapore
+Haemorrhoids Surgery Singapore

 Grade 1 and 2 haemorrhoids can usually be treated by increasing intake of fibre and water, thereby improving constipation and decreasing the need to strain when defaecating.
 Grade 2 haemorrhoids that do not improve with these measures can be treated with rubber band ligation.
 Grade 3 and 4 haemorrhoids may require surgery.